What happens when a narcissist knows you love him/her? The first is how they would react. The second is what you should do to deal with the situation.

 Unless you are a qualified specialist, don’t waste your time fooling yourself otherwise or trying to improve them.

-Instead, refer them to a mental health practitioner and keep your distance and sanity.
+Instead, refer them to a mental health clinician and keep your distance and sanity.

 3. Move away from them as soon as you can.